eslint/rfcs/designs/2025-rule-languages/README.md

 **How will this affect existing ESLint configs?**

 Existing configs will continue to work as before.
-However, users may notice that some rules are automatically disabled when linting files with language plugins that those rules don't support.

 **How are language identifiers determined?**